 - Have a state excise tax registration number.

 - Not appear on any state or federal debarment lists.

-- Be current with payments to the IRS and the state's Labor & Industries, Revenue, and Employment Security departments.
+- Be current with payments to the IRS and the Washington State Departments of Labor & Industries, Revenue and Employment Security.

-In addition to the requirements listed above, construction and maintenance firms must also:
+In addition to the general requirements listed above, construction and maintenance firms must also:

-- Agree to retainage of 5 or 10 percent.
+- Agree to retainage of 5 percent (or 10 percent upon request and approval).

 - Have an experience modification factor of 1.0 or less.
-(May be waived on a case-by-case basis.)
+This may be waived on a case-by-case basis.

 - Pay Washington state prevailing wages for non-federally funded projects of more than $2,500 at KCHA-owned properties.
 You must also file intents and affidavits with the Department of Labor & Industries when working on these contracts.
 Learn more about the prevailing wage law and specific wage rates.

-All contractors that work with KCHA must follow federal fair housing and accessibility laws (PDF, 158 KB).
+All contractors that work with KCHA must follow federal fair housing and accessibility laws.

 The following policies apply to companies that contract with KCHA:

 - You must work to receive payment.
 KCHA does not pay in advance.

 - KCHA processes payments within 30 days of invoice receipt if you meet all KCHA compliance requirements.